 Where can I buy The Lady of the Vineyard?

 TLOTV will be available to purchase in June 2019.

 Wasn’t The Lady of the Vineyard published before?

 Yes, it was, but the rewritten version, which is now over doubled in length, is the only one now available.

 I’m a reviewer.
 How can I contact you if I’m interested in reading your novel?

 If you’re interested in reviewing The Lady of the Vineyard on Amazon, Goodreads, or your blog, you can shoot me an email at firstname.lastname@example.org.
 I’d love to send you an eBook copy in exchange for review.

 What age-level is The Lady of the Vineyard written for?

 I generally say 10+.
 Some of my biggest fans are tweens, though it can also be enjoyed by middle grade to young adult audiences.

-Is The Lady of the Vineyard Christian fiction?
+Is there any negative content in The Lady of the Vineyard?